lmc-eu/spirit-design-system/packages/web-react/src/components/RadioField/README.md

 # RadioField

 Use RadioField when you have a group of mutually exclusive choices and only one selection from the group is allowed.
 It has input and label.
-It can be disabled or have an error state.
+It can be disabled or have a validation state.
 The label can be hidden.

 ```jsx
 <RadioField id="example" name="example" label="Label text" isChecked />